cloudfoundry-incubator/kubecf/dev/scf/docs/bosh-author.md

 ### BPM

-BPM configurations for jobs are parsed from the `config/bpm.yml` as usual.
-But if need be, it is also possible to override the BPM configuration in the deployment manifest in the `quarks` field.
+BPM configurations for jobs are parsed from a rendered `bpm.yml`, as usual.
+But if need be, it is also possible to override BPM configuration in the deployment manifest in the `quarks` field.
 See [the bpm documentation](https://bosh.io/docs/bpm/config/) for details on how to configure BPM.

 Example: